LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 ### Firewall Manager

-Administraction and maintaince task in multiple accounts( Manage WAF rules, Shield Advanced, Security Groups across accounts)
+Administraction and maintaince task in multiple accounts( Manage WAF rules, Shield Advanced, Security Groups across accounts).

+Centally maintain Firewall rules.

+Findings are send to Security Hub

-### AWS System Manager(SSM)
+### AWS System Manager(SSM) and Patch Manager

 For parching systems at scale.
 Centrally manage all servers.
 Need to install a agent in each server. **OS and software patches**.
 Run commands on a fleat of instances without login into server. **Session Manager**.
 IAM based access to servers.
 No need to use SSH, Bastion Hosts, RDP.
 AWS Config Integration.